Let’s be frank, the demographical data we hold about our readers suggests that if you are reading this now then you are pretty damned lucky.

 Let’s look at some of the things that travel insurance can cover.
 This list is not intended to be exhaustive or intimately detailed but rather, is here to offer a flavour.

 Sickness and Medical Costs – Visiting a Doctor or getting hospitalised abroad can prove crushingly expensive.
-During our 10 years of living dangerously, team Broke Backpacker have endured bike crashes, tropical diseases and our founder Will Hatton once had to be evacuated from a jungle with an infected leg.
+During our 10 years of living dangerously, team Broke Backpacker have endured bike crashes, tropical diseases and so much more.
 The problem here is that if you need medical assistance, you need it and will have to pay whatever they tell you and will not be in a position to barter or shop around.

 Every year, thousands of travellers have accidents or get sick when travelling.
 Some countries have free (UK) or low price (India) healthcare but others (Japan, the US) have disgracefully expensive healthcare systems.